It often seems as if the wind never stops blowing in Oklahoma.

 "We're very excited to see that," she said.

-McNabb said the state's largest power providers have been committed to adding more wind to their generation portfolios, even before Oklahoma lawmakers passed a renewable
+McNabb said the state's largest power providers have been committed to adding more wind to their generation portfolios, even before Oklahoma lawmakers passed a renewable energy goal this year.

 She said the new legislation should boost wind development more in the future.